GPflow/GPflowOpt/doc/source/intro.rst

 You will need version 1.0 or above.
 We find that for many users pip installation is the fastest way to get going.
 ``pip install tensorflow``

-For alternative installations, please see instructions on the main `TensorFlow webpage <https://www.tensorflow.org/install/>`_.
+For alternative installations, please see the instructions on the main `TensorFlow webpage <https://www.tensorflow.org/install/>`_.

 2. Install package